miyako/miyako.github.io/_posts/2020-12-12-4d-plugin-podofo.md

 The signature date is the local timestamp (`PdfDate()`).

-TIFF images are not well supported The library API `PdfImage::LoadFromFile`.
+TIFF images are not well supported by the library API `PdfImage::LoadFromFile`.

 >   see https://github.com/svn2github/podofo/blob/master/src/doc/PdfImage.cpp#576